Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✑ An Azure Load Balancer.

-You need to deploy an application to the virtual machines in RG1 by using Azure Pipelines.
+**You need to deploy an application to the virtual machines in RG1 by using Azure Pipelines.**å

 Which four actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.